surfnet-niels/REFEDs-specifications/personalized.md

   </saml:Attribute>
 </mdattr:EntityAttributes>
 ```
 ##### 6.2 OpenIDConnect and OpenID Federation
 --------------------------------------------

 ###### 6.2.1 Trustmark
-To signal compliance when using OIDC and OpenID Federation the label is to be used as a Trustmark [Trustmark].
+To signal compliance when using OIDC with OpenID Federation the label is to be used as a Trustmark [Trustmark].
 This definition is written in compliance with the Trustmark specification as described in the OpenID Federation specification [OpenID Federation specification]; In OpenID Connect Relying Parties (RP) are the data consumers and OpenID Providers (OP) are the data providers.

 The Personalized Access Label has different semantics when it comes to OPs and RPS that are consuming identity information:
 - RPs can be holders of "Personalized Access RP" trust mark, which MUST NOT be self-asserted.
 The Trustmark MUST be issued by the federation registrar using the Trust Anchor.
+- The Trustmark issuer MUST validate the Trustmark Issuence Criteria before the Trustmark is issued
 - OPs can be holders of "Personalized Access OP" trust mark, which MAY be self asserted.
 - RPs MAY rely on "Personalized Access OP" trust mark for discovery purposes.
-- The Trustmark issuer MUST validate the Trustmark Issuence Criteria before the Trustmark is issued

 In order for an OP to release data to an RP according to the Personalized Access mechanism, it MUST establish a trust chain from the RP to the trust anchor and it MUST verify the Personalized Access RP trust mark.
 Both the establishment of the trust chain and the trust mark verification MUST be done according to the OpenID Federation specification.
 This check MUST be done periodically and MAY be done before each transaction.

 ###### 6.2.2 Implementing the Trustmark Issuence Criteria
 The client metadata requirements for recieving the Trustmark make use of the OpenID Connect Dynamic Client Registration specification [OpenID Connect Dynamic Client Registration]
-To be allagable for the Trustmark as described in Chapter 4 the Service should:
+To be eligable for the Trustmark as described in Chapter 4:
 *   (RC3.1) The Service MUST provide an client_name, client_uri, and policy_uri in metadata.
 Including an English language version in accordance with the Metadata Languages and Scripts section 2.1 [Metadata Languages and Scripts] is RECOMMENDED.
 *   (RC3.2) The Service provides one or more contacts in metadata, using a contacts_detailed claim.
 The standard contacts claim as it is available in the specification makes it very hard to add specific detailed information on the type of contact and the prefered contact method.
 Hence this specification introduduces a new claim 'contacts_detailed' which provides a structered way to provide more detailed contact information.
 ```
 "contacts": [
-   "technical": {"name": "Example.org Helpdesk", "email": "tech@example.org"},
+   "helpdesk": {"name": "Example.org Helpdesk", "email": "tech@example.org"},
+   "technical": {"name": "devops@example.org", "email": "devops@example.org"},
-   "security": {"name": "Example.org CERT", "email": "cert@example.org"},
+   "security": {"name": "CERT", "email": "cert@example.org"}, ]
-]
 ```

-` ToDo: This does not align well with the current best pratice in SAML to have a clear seperation of concerns (admin/technical/helpdesk/security) `

 ###### 6.2.3 Scope and claims